Darren Nicholson

 President, AerReach, LLC

-Just as every case is different, so is every client.
-Whatever the case, Darren invests the time and effort to identify the client’s objectives and to tailor an aggressive strategy to achieve them – whether trying a case, negotiating a settlement, avoiding litigation, or pursuing another option entirely.
+Every case is different, and so is every client.
+Whatever the case, Darren invests the time and effort to identify the client’s objectives and to tailor a client-specific strategy to achieve them – whether trying the case, negotiating a settlement, avoiding litigation all together, or pursuing another option entirely.

 Education

-Georgetown University Law Center, J.D. with honors, 2001
+Georgetown University Law Center, J.D. cum laude, 2001

 Admissions & Honors

-Admitted to practice in Texas, West Virginia, the District of Columbia, the U.S. Supreme Court, and numerous U.S. Court of Appeals and U.S. District Courts, including all Texas federal courts.
+Admitted to practice in Texas, the District of Columbia, the U.S. Supreme Court, and numerous U.S. Court of Appeals and U.S. District Courts, including all Texas federal courts.

 Best Lawyers in Dallas, D Magazine, 2017-2024